ruseny/international-football-prediction/README.md

 # Predicting international football results from past performance

 The purpose of this project is to test how well past performance predicts international football results.
-Specifically, it focuses on the results of two main events (World Cup and European Championship), and tests the predicting power of performance in the preceding two years.
+It follows two approaches: predicting main tournament results from qualification phase performance, and predicting any result from performance from a past time window.